xycoord/xycoord.github.io/_posts/2025-12-05-Direct-Logit-Attribution.md

 For the mean contribution, there is no approximation involved.
 By using the actual $\mu^\ast$ and $\sigma^\ast$ from the forward pass, we calculate this term exactly as it appears in the LayerNorm decomposition formula defined above.
 Since this term undergoes the same $\boldsymbol\gamma/\sigma^\ast$ scaling as the other contributions, we can simply append $-\mu^\ast$ to the list of residual contributions before applying the scaling.

 The $\boldsymbol\beta$ contribution is constant and quite separate from the rest of the LayerNorm.
-It encodes unigram token statistics—how common is this token?
+It encodes unigram token statistics -- how common is this token?

 ## RMSNorm
 Many modern transformer architectures such as Llama and Qwen replace LayerNorm with RMSNorm defined: